sohale/sohale.github.io/pages/reinvented.md

 ### Not reinvented, but made
-* A telescope, 1988 (Using lenses made for glasses, and a weak binocular's eyepiece, and a cardboard pipe)
+* A telescope, 1988 (Using lenses made for glasses, together with my weak binocular eyepiece, and a cardboard pipe)

 ### Misc
 podcasting